 If you’re looking to maximize your time in the Park and travel along some of the best trails with a knowledgeable, local guide you can book a guided tour.
 Wildland Trekking offers three inn-based tours in November that will take you to Bryce Canyon, Escalante, and Zion National Park and then back to a beautiful lodge for a gourmet meal.
-There are also an option for a camping tour if you prefer to sleep under the stars.
-All necessary gear will be provided— tents, sleeping bags, daybacks and more.
-If you’re short on time, you can book a private guided day hike which lasts 5-7 hours.
+There is also an option for a camping tour if you prefer to sleep under the stars.
+All necessary gear will be provided— tents, sleeping bags, daypacks, and more.
+If you’re short on time, you can book a private guided day hike that lasts 5-7 hours.

 Backpacking in the park is permitted throughout the year.
 However, only the most experienced backpackers should venture out in November conditions.
-Check in with the rangers at the Visitor Center and make sure to purchase a backcountry permit.
+Check-in with the rangers at the Visitor Center and make sure to purchase a backcountry permit.

 weather in november

 November in Bryce Canyon is typically quite cold.
 The average high is 45 and the average low is 23 degrees Fahrenheit (2/-9 degrees Celsius).
 November snow accumulation is typically 10 inches on average.
 Be prepared for potential winter conditions by bringing plenty of water, high-calorie snacks, and warm layers.